Polyfrost/Knowledgebase/diagnosing_issues/fixing-crashes.md

 <summary>Exit codes and their corresponding logs</summary>

 * Long negative exit codes (e.g. -8679432150): These are usually JVM crashes.
-These logs should be located in `.minecraft/hs_err_pid_(random numbers).log`.
-If you just crashed and this log was made afterwards, DO NOT SEND THE ENTIRE LOG as it can contain information that could be used to hijack your Minecraft account.
-Instead, copy the lines at the beginning that start with `#`.
+These logs should be located in `<your Minecraft folder>/hs_err_pid_(random numbers).log`.
-* Exit Code 0 (or any crash that doesn't have a `View Crash Log` button in the default launcher): The relevant log should be located at `.minecraft/logs/latest` or `.minecraft/logs/latest.log`.
+* Exit Code 0 (or any crash that doesn't have a `View Crash Log` button in the default launcher): The relevant log should be located at `<your Minecraft folder>/logs/latest` or `<your Minecraft folder>/logs/latest.log`.
-* Any other crashes: The crash report should be located at `.minecraft/crash-reports/crash-(current date and time).log`.
+* Any other crashes: The crash report should be located at `<your Minecraft folder>/crash-reports/crash-(current date and time).log`.

 Once the information has been copied, paste it into the [mclo.gs service](https://mclo.gs/) and give the link to the person helping you.
+If you are playing on a version older than 1.9 (e.g 1.8.9, 1.7.10), you should ALWAYS upload it to this service as your log could contain your session ID.

 </details>